-The Youth Guarantee initiatives aim to better support learners to develop their own learning pathway towards future work and careers by providing:
+Youth Guarantee initiatives aim to better support learners to develop their own learning pathway towards future work and careers

-more choices of curriculum and ways to achieve NCEA Level 2 or equivalent industry qualifications
+- They provide more choices of curriculum and ways to achieve at NCEA Levels 2 and 3 or equivalent industry qualifications

-The Youth Guarantee initiatives provide a set of tools and resources to address learner needs in the most appropriate ways.
+Youth Guarantee initiatives support educators to address learner needs in the most appropriate ways

 - Vocational Pathways provide a framework for learner engagement and progression

-- Achievement Retention Transition (ART 2013-17) provides strategies that support learners to achieve NCEA Level 2
+- Achievement Retention Transition (ART 2013-17) provides strategies that support learners to achieve at least NCEA Level 2 and transition successfully

 - Secondary-Tertiary Programmes (STPs) create new partnerships that deliver learning in ways that students can access a blend of learning from the school curriculum, industry training, and tertiary provision, which best supports their pathway.

-Fees-free, STAR and Gateway are funding streams that support learners and providers in different ways.
+Youth Guarantee, STAR and Gateway are funding streams that support learners and education organisations in different ways

-- Fees-free is a tertiary funding stream that supports learners who have left school without NCEA Level 2 to access Level 2 learning in a tertiary environment without paying course fees.
+- The Youth Guarantee Fund is a tertiary funding stream that supports learners who have left school without NCEA Level 2 to access foundaton learning in a tertiary environment without paying course fees.
 A smaller percentage of provision is available in Fees-free to help young people access Level 3 learning.

-- STAR is a component within schools’ operational funding that enables young people to access tertiary and industry-related learning beyond the standard school curriculum.
+- STAR ('Secondary-Tertiary Alignment Resource') is a component of schools’ operational funding that enables schools to provide young people with access tertiary and industry-related learning beyond the standard school curriculum.

 - Gateway is a fund schools can access through the Tertiary Education Commission (TEC) to provide young people with industry-based work experiences and placements.

-The Youth Guarantee team consists of a National team, based in Wellington and secondary tertiary lead advisers located around the country.
+The Youth Guarantee team consists of a National team, based in Wellington and secondary tertiary principal advisers located around the country.